j2store/userguide/google_merchant_center_shopping_feed_app.md

 The app helps you export products for Google Shopping feed.
 New to the term Google Merchant?
 More details can be found at [Google Merchant Center ](https://www.google.com/retail/merchant-center/)

-If you have any doubts or queries regarding the Merchant center service, visit [Google merchant Support center](https://support.google.com/merchants/)
+If you have any doubts or queries regarding Merchant center service, visit [Google merchant Support center](https://support.google.com/merchants/)

 ### Parameters